laderast/hugo_website/content/post/2020-09-15-getting-learnr-tutorials-to-run-on-mybinder-org.md

 install.packages("tidyverse")
 ```

+Note: getting the dependencies right in package building can be major headaches to getting your binder container to work.
+You may have to specify some [system dependencies](https://mybinder.readthedocs.io/en/latest/config_files.html) in your `apt.txt` file for certain packages.
+This information is available here: https://github.com/rstudio/r-system-requirements

-3. Specify moving the tutorials in `inst/tutorials/` to the repository root folder using the `postBuild` folder.
+Step 3.
+Specify moving the tutorials in `inst/tutorials/` to the repository root folder using the `postBuild` folder.
 These commands are run after the container is built and will make the tutorials accessible via Binder.

 For example, for the `tidyowl` package, I have these `mv` commands in my `postBuild`: